Jexactyl/docs/docs/intro.md

 ## Support us!

-Jexactyl is run by a one-man-team & open-source contributors.
+Jexpanel is run by a one-man-team & open-source contributors.
 That being said, any support you can provide to aid in the development of this software goes a long way.
-Your contribution goes towards funding the development servers for Jexactyl which are used to test new versions before release.
+Your contribution goes towards funding the development servers for Jexpanel which are used to test new versions before release.

 You can donate to us through [Stripe](https://donate.stripe.com/6oE02Zftd9cC34IbIS), [PayPal](https://paypal.me/jxctl) or [Ko-Fi](https://ko-fi.com/jexactyl).